pmlmodelling/oceanVal/docs/source/recipes.rst

    # Using a recipe in add_gridded_comparison
    definitions.add_gridded_comparison(
-       model_variable="votemper",
+       model_variable="foobar",
        recipe={"temperature": "cobe2"}
    )

-This is a minimalist example, where you have said you want to matchup temperature from the [COBE2](https://psl.noaa.gov/thredds/dodsC/Datasets/COBE2/sst.mon.mean.nc) sea surface temperature dataset with the model temperature, with variable name "votemper".
+This is a minimalist example, where you have said you want to matchup temperature from the (COBE2)[https://psl.noaa.gov/thredds/dodsC/Datasets/COBE2/sst.mon.mean.nc] sea surface temperature dataset with the model temperature, with variable name "votemper".

 The recipe dictionary must contain exactly one key-value pair, where: